 How to Redeem WestJet Dollars

 WestJet makes redemption easy.
 Every 1 WestJet Dollar is treated as 1 Canadian dollar and can be used to book flights and vacation packages with WestJet.
 There are no redemption tiers or region categories.
 The only two restrictions are that (1) you must redeem a minimum of $25 WestJet Dollars and (2) WestJet Dollars cannot be used to pay for taxes, fees and other charges (you must pay for those yourself).
-In order to redeem, simply book your flight through this page on the WestJet website.

 The Value of WestJet Dollars